-The Rosalynn Carter Institute establishes local, state and national partnerships committed to building quality long-term, home and community-based services.
-Its focus includes supporting individuals and caregivers coping with chronic illness and disability across the lifespan as well as limitations due to aging.
+The Rosalynn Carter Institute for Caregiving establishes local, state and national, and international partnerships committed to building quality, long-term, home and community-based services.
+We believe this begins with providing caregivers with effective supports to promote caregiver health, skills and resilience.
+We also believe strongly in the need to provide greater recognition for professional and family caregivers.
+We focus on helping caregivers coping with chronic illness and disability across the lifespan.